iMahimaSingh/interview-questions-bank/operating-system-questions.md

   - Symmetric Multiprocessing (SMP): All processors share a common memory and operate under a single OS instance, with each processor performing any task, including OS functions.
   - Asymmetric Multiprocessing (AMP): Each processor is assigned a specific task, with a master processor controlling the system and other processors handling predefined tasks, often leading to simpler design but less flexibility.

+61. What is a semaphore in OS, and why is it used?
+   - A semaphore is a synchronization mechanism that controls access to shared resources in concurrent programming by using counters to signal when resources are available or occupied.
+   - Types of Semaphores:
+     - Binary Semaphore: Takes values 0 or 1, similar to a mutex, used for mutual exclusion.
+     - Counting Semaphore: Takes non-negative integer values, used to manage access to a resource pool with multiple instances.

+62. Can you explain the concept of virtual memory and its benefits?
+   - Virtual memory is a memory management technique that creates an illusion of a large, contiguous memory space by using both physical memory and disk storage.
+   - Benefits:
+     - Isolation: Ensures that processes do not interfere with each other's memory.
+     - Efficient Memory Use: Allows for the execution of processes that may not entirely fit into physical memory by loading only necessary parts.
+     - Simplified Programming: Provides a uniform address space, simplifying development.

+63. What is a deadlock, and what conditions lead to it?
+   - A deadlock is a situation where a set of processes is unable to proceed because each is waiting for a resource held by another, creating a cycle of dependencies.
+   - Necessary Conditions:
+     - Mutual Exclusion: At least one resource is held in a non-shareable mode.
+     - Hold and Wait: Processes holding resources can request additional ones.
+     - No Preemption: Resources cannot be forcibly taken from processes.
+     - Circular Wait: A closed chain of processes exists, where each process holds at least one resource needed by the next process in the chain.

+64. What is thrashing in an operating system, and how can it be mitigated?
+   - Thrashing occurs when a system spends more time swapping pages in and out of memory than executing actual processes, leading to severe performance degradation.
+   - Mitigation Strategies:
+     - Working Set Model: Adjust the number of pages allocated to processes based on their current needs.
+     - Page Fault Frequency: Monitor and control the rate of page faults to adjust process workloads.
+     - Increase Physical Memory: Add more RAM to reduce the need for paging.

+65. How does a microkernel differ from a monolithic kernel?
+   - Microkernel: Implements only essential services like communication and basic I/O in the kernel space; other services run in user space, enhancing modularity and fault isolation but may incur performance overhead due to increased context switching.
+   - Monolithic Kernel: Includes a wide range of services within the kernel space, offering high performance due to direct service calls but with reduced modularity and potential stability issues.

+66. What is Belady’s Anomaly?
+   - Belady’s Anomaly refers to the counterintuitive situation in some page replacement algorithms (notably FIFO) where increasing the number of page frames results in an increased number of page faults.

+67. What is a race condition, and how can it be prevented?
+   - A race condition occurs when the behavior of software depends on the relative timing of events, such as the sequence of thread execution, leading to unpredictable outcomes.
+   - Prevention Techniques:
+     - Mutexes: Ensure that only one thread accesses a critical section at a time.
+     - Semaphores: Control access to resources by multiple threads.
+     - Atomic Operations: Perform operations indivisibly to prevent interruption.

+68. Can you explain the concept of context switching?
+   - Context switching is the process by which the CPU switches from executing one process or thread to another, saving the state of the current process and loading the saved state of the next one.
+This allows for multitasking and efficient CPU utilization.